Learning Non-Vacuous Generalization Bounds from Optimization: Preliminaries

 \subsection{Fractional Brownian Motion}

-In probability theory, fractional Brownian motion (fBm), introduced by~\citet{mandelbrot1968fractional}, is an extension of Brownian motion and is defined as follows. \begin{definition} Given a complete probability space $(\Omega, \mathcal{B}, \mathbb{P})$, fBm is an almost surely continuous centered Gaussian process $\{B_t^H, t\geq 0\}$ with covariance function
+In probability theory, fractional Brownian motion (FBM), introduced by Mandelbrot and Ness \cite{mandelbrot1968fractional}, is an extension of Brownian motion and is defined as follows. \begin{definition} Given a complete probability space $(\Lambda, \mathcal{B}, \mathbb{P})$, FBM is an almost surely continuous centered Gaussian process $\{\Gamma_{H}(t), t\geq 0\}$ with covariance function

-where $H$ is a real value in $(0,1)$ and is often referred to as the Hurst parameter. \end{definition} Unlike Brownian motion and other stochastic processes, the increments of fBm need not be independent.
-In particular, when $H \in (0, 1/2)$, the increments of fBm are negatively correlated and exhibit short-range dependence, implying that it is more likely to overturn the past changes.
-By contrast, fBm shows long-range dependence when $H \in (1/2, 1)$, that is, if it was increasing in the past, it is persistent to keep the trend and vice versa.
-To gain some intuition about the long short-range dependence, we plot several three-dimensional trajectories of fBm in Figure~\ref{fig:sample-path-of-fBm} where fBm degenerates into Brownian motion when $H=1/2$.
-We find that, when the Hurst parameter $H$ is small, the trajectory is seriously ragged.
-By contrast, it appears dramatically smoother when the Hurst parameter $H$ is larger.
+where $H$ is a real value in $(0,1)$ and is often referred to as the Hurst exponent. \end{definition} Unlike Brownian motion and other stochastic processes, the increments of FBM need not be independent.
+In particular, when $H \in (0, 1/2)$, the increments of FBM are negatively correlated and exhibit short-range dependence, implying that it is more likely to overturn past changes.
+By contrast, FBM shows long-range dependence when $H \in (1/2, 1)$.
+That is, if it was increasing in the past, it is persistent to keep the trend, and vice versa.
+In particular, when $H=1/2$, FBM reduces to the standard Brownian motion.
+To gain some intuition, we plot several sample paths of FBM in Fig. \ref{fig:sample-path-of-FBM} with different Hurst exponents.
+One can observe that, when the Hurst exponent $H$ is small, the sample path is seriously ragged.
+By contrast, it appears dramatically smoother when the Hurst exponent $H$ becomes relatively larger.